 Pirate School's Dangerous Drawings: Snakes, Ships, Sharks & Sea-Monsters!

-This is the One-Time version of our uncommonly popular Art class!
-Each week, kids ages 5-9 expand their creativity and develop their drawing skills all while playing pirate with a REAL pirate.
-Great for Homeschoolers or after-school fun.
+During this exciting and uncommonly active Art class, Learners ages 5-9 discover new artistic techniques to expand their creativity and drawing skills all while playing pirate with a REAL PIRATE.
+Great for Homeschoolers or after-school fun!

 93 total reviews for this teacher

 There are no upcoming classes.